beanumber/macleish/joss_paper/paper.md

 @bassar2016changes,
 @Wetzel:2017,
 @ignace2018decline,
-@jackson2018potential.

-# Statement of Need

-The MacLeish Field Station is abundant with scientific inquiry, where the Smith College community explore the diverse ecosystem of plants and animals.
-The `macleish` package offers access to

-1. Data from open-source databases
+@jackson2018potential
+make use of the MacLeish property, the data supporting these research efforts is not centralized or easily accessible to the public.
+The `macleish` package offers easy, public access to:

-1. interactive maps of the MacLeish Field Station and surrounding area
+1. spatial data on building, landmarks, streams, trails, and other features of the MacLeish Field Station property
-1. Meteorological reading data from historical and current databases
+1. real-time and historical meteorological measurements
-1. Data on tree diameter of different species infected by the Hemlock Woolly adelgid
+1. carefully collected data on tree diameters of different species infected by the Hemlock Woolly adelgid
-1. A database of images of tree canopy over time
+1. photographic images of the tree canopy over time

-Users may generate usable summary statistics and plots using the data from the `macleish` package.
+These data are already used in data science textbooks [@baumer2021mdsr] and new research efforts in progress.

 # Features